webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

 * A node’s base is its prototype

     - Prototypal/Prototypical inheritance: asking for a property of a node traverses the base-chain till a value is reached

+`Click here to open the video in a browser. <https://www.youtube.com/embed/vMTveKozhY0>`_.

 .. raw:: html